CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex_BIAD.md

 Navigate to the solution file for the Web App Bot you just created, and open it in Visual Studio 2017 or Visual Studio Code.
 Spend some time looking at all of the different things you get built in from the Echo Bot template.
 We won't spend time explaining every single file, but we **highly recommend** spending some time **later** working through and reviewing this sample (and the other Web App Bot sample - Basic Bot), if you have not already.
 It contains important and useful shells needed for bot development.
 You can find it and other useful shells and samples [here](https://github.com/Microsoft/BotBuilder-Samples).

-Most of the time, you will use the template that you have downloaded as a base that you will modify to meet your needs, modifying the project name and the other existing files to be more descriptive of your solution.
-For the purposes of this lab, we will use an existing project that has all of the files named correctly.

-If you have cloned this Github repo already, you will find Find the project we'll use in the folder \lab02.2-building_bots\resources\code\FinishedPictureBot-Part0.
-If you are using Github on the web, you can download the folder at https://github.com/InsightDI/LearnAI-Bootcamp/tree/master/lab02.2-building_bots/resources/code/FinishedPictureBot-Part0.

 Start by right-clicking on the Solution and selecting "Build".
 This will load up the packages.
 Next, in the "appsettings.json file, update it to include the following, adding your bot service information as well:
 ```json
 {